 Consistent with the nature of the instruments, the coupons are recognised as a reduction of shareholders' equity, in item "150.
 Reserves", if and for the amount at which they were paid.
-During 2021, the shareholders' equity was reduced by 46.2 million, as a result of the payment of the coupons relating to the AT1 issues (63.8 million), net of the related tax charge (IRES tax) of 17.6 million.
-This specifically regarded two six-monthly coupons relating to issues made in 2019 and 2020, of 26.3 million and 24.5 million respectively, and the six-monthly coupon for the 2021 issue, which amounted to 13.0 million.
+In 2022, the shareholders' equity decreased by 63.3 million, as a result of the payment of the coupons related to AT1 issues (87.3 million) net of the related tax effect (IRES tax) of 24.0 million.